DistributedClocks/GoVector/README.md

 * govec/    : Contains the Library and all its dependencies
 * example/  : Contains some examples instrumented with different features of GoVector

-### Usage
+### Installation

-To use GoVector you must have a correctly configured go development environment, see [How to write Go Code](https://golang.org/doc/code.html)
+To install GoVector you must have a correctly configured go development environment, see [How to write Go Code](https://golang.org/doc/code.html)